firebird-finance/firebird-docs/docs/introduction.md

 **OVERVIEW**

-Launched in August 2020, Value DeFi is a platform containing a suite of products and services that aims to bring fairness, true value, and innovation to decentralized finance.
+Value DeFi is a complete solution on the ETH and BSC networks that aims to bring fairness, true value, and innovation to decentralized finance through a suite of high-performance products and services.

 **OUR CORE VALUES**
 1. Increase accessibility to yield farming